Falling Stars: Negative Yelp Reviews Target Trump Restaurants, Hotels

 For the Trump Organization, which didn't return requests for comment for this story, that's a potential cause for concern.

 People who don't even read reviews nevertheless may rely heavily on ratings systems to choose hotels and restaurants, research suggests.
-In fact, many people shopping for hotels begin by looking at the highest-ranked properties, which puts those further down the list at a disadvantage.
+In fact, many people shopping for hotels begin by looking at the highest-ranked properties, which puts those farther down the list at a disadvantage.

 Harvard Business School professor Michael Luca studied the impact of a Yelp ratings downgrade on restaurants in Seattle between January 2003 and October 2009.

 "For independent restaurants, Yelp ratings matter a lot," he concluded.
-"A one-star increase maps to about a five- to-nine percent increase in sales."
+"A one-star increase maps to about a 5 [to] 9 percent increase in sales."
 He cautions that the impact is not as strong for chain restaurants and for well-known brand names, which certainly includes Trump.

 For its part, Yelp tries to protect the integrity of its content by using humans to weed out politically tinged reviews.